tozd/docker-meteor-testing/README.md

 * All Meteor versions, one Docker image per version, for reproducible builds.
 * A fixed version of Chromium and its chromedriver (72.0.3626.121).
 * Xvfb.
+* From Meteor 1.6 on, it also includes:
   * Selenium webdriver 3.6.0, compatible with installed chromedriver.
   * `puppeteer-core` 1.11.0, compatible with installed Chromium.

 Simply use it together with your Meteor app and then run your `meteor test --full-app` or any other testing command.